apache/spark/docs/mllib-linear-methods.md

 Note that the Python API does not yet support model save/load but will in the future.

 {% highlight python %}
-from pyspark.mllib.regression import LabeledPoint, LinearRegressionWithSGD from numpy import array
+from pyspark.mllib.regression import LabeledPoint, LinearRegressionWithSGD, LinearRegressionModel from numpy import array

 # Load and parse the data